INL/BlackLab/doc/technical/design/plan-parallel.md

 Our approach is to find the phrase in Dutch, capturing the German equivalent of the gap words while doing so, then also finding the German equivalent of the whole phrase:

-    # pmatch: find (as best as possible) aligned spans in other language
+    # pmatch: find (as best as possible) aligned spans in other version
-    # (optional query filter for other language, optional capture name)
+    # (optional query filter for other version, optional capture name)
-    palign(
+    pver('nl', palign(
-      'als' (A:[] -tr::DE-> C:[]) 'en' (B:[] -tr::DE-> D:[]), 'DE',
+      'als' (A:[] -@de-> C:[]) 'en' (B:[] -@de-> D:[]), 'de',
       'wie' [] 'und' [],
       'E'
-    )
+    ))

+If the `pattfield` specified is either `contents` or e.g. `contents..de` (which may simply be the default field for the corpus), the `pver('nl', ...)` call ensures that the primary field searched will be `contents..nl`.

-This query should be executed specifying the primary version field to search  (e.g. `contents^NL`) as a parameter.
+This query should be executed specifying the primary version field to search as a parameter (e.g. `pattfield=contents..nl`).
+Optionally, there could be a parameter for the primary version to search, e.g. `pversion=nl`, that would simply make sure to select the `nl` version of the `pattfield`.

-The `palign(sourceQuery, targetLanguage, [targetQuery], [captureName])` function tries to finds the best aligned version for a hit from `sourceQuery` in the `targetLanguage`, optionally filtered by `targetQuery`, and optionally capturing the target hit as `captureName`.
+The `palign(sourceQuery, targetVersion, [targetQuery], [captureName])` function tries to finds the best aligned version for a hit from `sourceQuery` in the `targetVersion`, optionally filtered by `targetQuery` (which is executed on the `targetVersion` version), and optionally capturing the target hit as `captureName`.
 The function just returns the hit from the `sourceQuery` unchanged.

-The `-tr::DE->` relation operation is used where we require exact alignment through an explicit alignment relation, in this case one between single words (but could also be between two sentences, paragraphs, etc.).
+The `-@de->` relation operation (meaning "aligns with German version") is used where we require exact alignment through an explicit alignment relation, in this case one between single words (but could also be between two sentences, paragraphs, etc.).

-The results for the above query is a "regular" set of hits from the `contents^NL` field, but it contains captures from the `contents^DE` field as well (`C`, `D` and `E`).
+The results for the above query is a "regular" set of hits from the `contents..nl` field, but it contains captures from the `contents..de` field as well (`C`, `D` and `E`).
 For parallel queries, captures in the response indicate the field from which it was taken.

 We should carefully consider how `palign` should work in the case where there is no exact alignment between the two versions for the hit found, and with the optional target filter query.